alexandertrefz/essence/packages/vscode-extension/README.md

 ### Completion & signature help

-Completion offers the names in lexical Scope, Record members and Namespace properties after `.`, Methods after `::`, Namespaces after `::<`, argument labels, and the members of the Record Type a literal is being written for.
+Completion offers the names in lexical Scope, Record members and Namespace properties after `.`, Methods after `::`, Namespaces after `::<`, Cases after `#`, keywords, argument labels, and the members of the Record Type a literal is being written for.
 Names are only offered where they actually resolve — Constants and Variables do not hoist, so they appear only after their declaring Statement.

+Accepting a Function or Method writes the whole call, argument labels and all, with a stop at each value: `replaceFirst` inserts as `replaceFirst(of , with )`.
+An overloaded name is offered once per Overload, so the labels inserted are the ones that Overload actually takes.

 Signature help shows the invoked signature and advances the active Parameter as Arguments are typed, listing every Overload where a Method is overloaded.